ncherric/Iliad-ReadtheDocs/docs/index.rst

 * Quickly learn how to install Iliad - visit the Installation_ page

-* Start processing your data right away by following along one of the `HOW-TO GUIDES` on Iliad modules or `Submodules`
+* Start processing your data right away by following one of the `HOW-TO GUIDES` on Iliad modules or `Submodules`

   * Modules
     *  Raw Sequence Read Data (.fq)